 Cherokee County principal planner Margaret Stallings discusses the update to the comprehensive plan to Steve Epperson, who was concerned with the widening of Highway 20.

-Buy Now

-the county administration offices at the Bluffs on Thursday night to weigh in on what they want to see in Cherokee moving forward.
+Cherokee County is updating its Comprehensive Land Use Plan and about 30 residents attended the county administration offices at the Bluffs on Thursday night to weigh in on what they want to see in Cherokee moving forward.

-You Might Also Like